RyanGehris/RyanGehris/README.md

 ## Rapidfire
-- 🌱 I’m currently learning Typescript and Testing
+- 🌱 I’m currently learning end-to-end testing using JavaScript Playwright

 - 😀 You can find me at UCLA sporting events, concerts, skiing/surfing, or relaxing at the park